iXedium/satisfactory-playground/docs/SDD.md

 ## 4. Potential Future Implementations (Inferred)

 *   **Advanced Optimization:** Features like automatically selecting the "best" recipes based on resource availability or power consumption.
-*   **Power Grid Planning:** Calculating power requirements and potentially visualizing the power network.
+*   **Enhanced Power Grid Planning:** Building on the current support for power as a plannable item, this could involve detailed calculation of net power balance, visualization, and management of distinct power networks.
 *   **Multi-Factory Management:** Support for planning multiple independent factories or sites.
 *   **Cloud Sync/Sharing:** Saving plans to a central server for access across devices or sharing with others.
 *   **Enhanced Visualization:** More sophisticated graphical representations of the factory layout or item flow.